General Information

 Figure 10 shows a main span sector viewed from below.

-Due to the connection failures, girders A1 and B1 are not supporting the stringers.
+Due to the connection failures, beams A1 and B1 are not supporting the stringers.

 Are those failures affecting the safety of the bridge?